-As many social work tasks now need to be done remotely, some work that BASW and SCIE did together in 2020 on digital capabilities for social workers will be useful.
+As some social work tasks continue to be done remotely, some work that BASW and SCIE did together in 2020 on digital capabilities for social workers will be useful.
 It sets out the skills, knowledge and ethical frameworks that social workers need to understand when working with digital technologies.
 Working remotely brings some challenges, and you will have to consider the needs of people who are not digitally connected: are there neighbours who may be able to help, for example?
 Two further resources that may be helpful are Building rapport and establishing meaningful relationships using technology and Technology checklist for video calling an adult or carer.

 While the above resources are targeted specifically at social workers, it is likely that occupational therapists will find much of the material useful.
 In addition, the Royal College of Occupational Therapists has useful COVID-19 guidance.

 Helping the person to understand the changes

 Social workers and occupational therapists are important providers of guidance to people with learning disabilities, autistic people, and their families.
 People may turn to you for advice on how to keep safe, and on how to cope with the challenges of the current crisis more generally.
 GOV.UK is the main website for advice on COVID-19 from Public Health England, and includes accessible materials.
 It is important that you are familiar with the guidance from the Government on face coverings, testing, isolation and mixing with other people so that you can carry out your work safely, and give clear messages to those you support about what they need to do.

-Reassurance is also important, so you may want to explain or reiterate why there are so many changes to ordinary life and that everyone has their part to play.
-This may include why people are not visiting, why support staff might be wearing masks, gloves and aprons, and why people may not be able to go out to the usual places without considering the risks involved.
+Reassurance is also important, so you may want to explain or reiterate why there are still some changes to ordinary life and that everyone has their part to play.
+This may include why support staff might be wearing masks, gloves and aprons, and why people may not be able to go out to the usual places without considering the risks involved.
 People may be able to develop their usual coping strategies with the help of those who support them.

 Further reading Open